 - Beer Tents – no outside alcohol permitted

 - Novelties and Ice Cream

 - Cash ATMs

-- “People-Movers” shuttles between areas onsite and the parking lots/campground
+- “People-Mover” shuttles between areas onsite and the parking lots/campground – see MAP

-- Fully plumbed washrooms throughout the show site
+- Fully plumbed washrooms as well as portable toilets throughout the show site

 - Autograph Booth

 Is the Airshow accessible for the physically disabled?

 Yes.
 Designated parking is available for those with a valid Disability Parking Permit.
 The general admission area consists of hard packed ground with paved access roads making it accessible for wheelchairs.
 The ground may be uneven in some areas, so caution is advised.
 A disabled seating area is available near Chalet Row including accessible washroom facilities.